(Un)distorted stabilisers in the handlebody group: Primitive and Annulus Stabilisers

 \section{Primitive and Annulus Stabilisers}

 In this section we encounter distorted stabilisers in the handlebody group.
 There will be two classes of such stabilisers that we consider -- those of primitive curves, and those of primitive annuli.

-Recall that a curve $\alpha$ on the boundary of a handlebody is called \emph{primitive} if it defines a primitive element in the (free) fundamental group $\pi_1(V)$.
+Recall that a curve $\alpha$ on the boundary of a handlebody $V$ is called \emph{primitive} if it defines a primitive element in the (free) fundamental group $\pi_1(V)$.
 Equivalently, $\alpha$ is primitive if there is a meridian $\delta$ which intersects $\alpha$ in a single point.

-A \emph{primitive annulus} will mean a pair $\alpha_1, \alpha_2$ both of which are primitive, and which bound an embedded annulus $A$.
+A \emph{primitive annulus} will mean a pair $\alpha_1, \alpha_2$ both of which are primitive, and which bound a properly embedded annulus $A$ in $V$.

-Before beginning the discussion in earnest, we will first summarise the results that are proven in this section. \begin{theorem} Let $V_g, g\geq 3$ be a handlebody of genus at least three, and let $\alpha\subset V_g$ be primitive.
+Before beginning the discussion in earnest, we will first summarise the results that are proven in this section.
+In the statements of these results we assume that the stabilisers in question are finitely generated; this is well-known to experts, but we will give a quick proof below.

+\begin{theorem} Let $V_g, g\geq 3$ be a handlebody of genus at least three, and let $\alpha\subset V_g$ be primitive.
 Then the stabiliser of $\alpha$ is exponentially distorted. \end{theorem} The genus requirement in Theorem~\ref{thm:primstab-distorted} is necessary, as the following proposition shows. \begin{proposition} Let $V_2$ be a handlebody of genus $2$, and let $\alpha$ be primitive.
-Then the stabiliser of $\alpha$ is undistorted. \end{proposition} In fact, there are more distorted stabilisers in the handlebody group: \begin{theorem} Let $V_g$ be a handlebody, and suppose that $A$ is an annulus whose boundary consists of primitive elements.
+Then the stabiliser of $\alpha$ is undistorted. \end{proposition} In fact, there are more distorted stabilisers in the handlebody group: \begin{theorem} Let $V_g$ be a handlebody, and suppose that $A$ is a primitive annulus.
 Suppose that $g\geq 3$ if $A$ is non-separating, or that $g\geq 4$ if $A$ is separating.
-Then the stabiliser of $A$ is exponentially distorted. \end{theorem} \begin{remark} It is not clear if the genus bound in Theorem~\ref{thm:annulus-distorted} is optimal. \end{remark} To the knowledge of the author, the analogous statement of Theorem~\ref{thm:annulus-distorted} for $\mathrm{Out}(F_n)$ is new as well: \begin{proposition} The stabiliser of a cyclic splitting in $\mathrm{Out}(F_n)$ is exponentially distorted. \end{proposition} We also note that the proofs of upper distortion bounds also show that the stabilisers in question are finitely generated.
+Then the stabiliser of $A$ is exponentially distorted. \end{theorem} \begin{remark} It is not clear if the genus bound in Theorem~\ref{thm:annulus-distorted} is optimal. \end{remark} To the knowledge of the author, the analogous statement of Theorem~\ref{thm:annulus-distorted} for $\mathrm{Out}(F_n)$ is new as well: \begin{proposition} The stabiliser of a primitive cyclic splitting in $\mathrm{Out}(F_n)$ is exponentially distorted. \end{proposition}